 Risk takers "tend to believe they control their destiny or fate," Farley says.
 "The risk-taking personality has a bold quality.
 It's at the heart of great leadership, and sometimes it overrides what many Americans would call common sense."

 Risk taking?
 Married men cheat because they're risk takers?
 Well, maybe.
 Certainly no one will argue that cheating isn't risky.
 But is this really why married men cheat?
+Are they really so enticed by the thrill of the chase that can’t resist temptation and stay faithful to the person they love?
 I don't believe so.
 Although I would agree that for risk takers it's easier to cross the line and cheat.

 Add in a dose of entitlement, suggests Mira Kirshenbaum, clinical director of the Chestnut Hill Institute in Boston who has written books about infidelity.